Table of Contents

-It offers hosted templates for transactional emails and also offers templates, scheduling, A/B testing, and much more for email marketing campaigns.
+It offers hosted templates for transactional emails and templates, scheduling, A/B testing, and more for email marketing campaigns.

-It helps to improve the deliverability ratio of hitting the inboxes of recipients with domain and link customization regardless if sent from a dedicated IP address or shared IP pools.
+It helps to improve the deliverability ratio of hitting recipients' inboxes with domain and link customization regardless if sent from a dedicated IP address or shared IP pools.

 It offers email logs and real-time analytics.

-SendGrid also prevents phishing and stops domain spoofing by making use of their custom DKIM and SPF records.
+SendGrid also prevents phishing and stops domain spoofing by using their custom DKIM and SPF records.

 How to Configure SendGrid SMTP

-If you are choosing to use your SendGrid’s login credentials or if you already have a SendGrid’s API key copied somewhere, then you may jump to Step# 3.
-If you did not copy your SendGrid’s API Key earlier, then SendGrid will not allow you to view it again.
-So, follow all the steps written below if you want to generate and use SendGrid’s API Key.
+If you are choosing to use your SendGrid login credentials or if you already have a SendGrid API key copied somewhere, then you may jump to Step# 3.
+If you did not copy your SendGrid API Key earlier, then SendGrid will not allow you to view it again.
+So, follow all the steps below if you want to generate and use SendGrid’s API Key.

 Now, expand the Settings from the left navigation bar.